Girls can do IT: A chat with the women of e-point

 Ania Czerwińska, Account Director: I deal with sales and run the service and development team, mostly for financial customers.

-Paulina Lisek, System Architect: I design solutions based on our original products, such as CMS Active Content or the Active Forms system.
+Paulina Lisek, System Architect: I design solutions based on our original products, such as e-point CMS or the Active Forms system.
 I’m responsible for their maintenance and development.

 Magdalena Słomka, New Business Developer: I’m part of a fantastic, close-knit sales force.